 Beat the internship interview

-Last week we discussed the Nasty logic on how to land a internship for undergraduates.
+Last week we discussed the Nasty logic on how to land an internship for undergraduates.
 A sophomore wrote in the below email and I had so much detail, I had to break the post up into two parts.
 Last weeks post is here, and with her permission, I am posting her email below:

 I realize this is an old post but I’m hitting a wall when it comes to changing my resume for different jobs.
-I get your point but I’m a junior undergraduate student studying economics with only a few years of work experience and very little mentionable classwork (unfortunately I completed my GEs first so my more complex econ classes will all be in my last year).
+I get your point but I’m a junior undergraduate student studying economics with only a few years of work experience and very little mentionable classwork (unfortunately I completed my GEs first so my more complex economic classes will all be in my last year).
 How can I dramatically change my resume for each job when I have such limited material?
 The most I could think of is adjusting descriptions to match the job posting, but as you mentioned previously, that isn’t much.
-Even my career adviser told me to use one resume when I tried to have two different resumes when I was applying to an accounting internship and a consulting internship.
+Even my career adviser told me to use one resume when I tried to have two different resumes when I was applying for an accounting internship and a consulting internship.
 Do you have any suggestions?

-To be hired, we need to land the first phone interview.
+If we want to be hired, we need to land the first phone interview.
 Once we get the recruiter on the phone we have a shot of convincing them that we are worthy of being hired despite a less than desirable graduation date.

 Per last weeks post, as it relates to internship experience, all candidates are created equal.
 Whether you have had 1 internship or 3, are a freshman or a senior, most companies look at everyone as an equal.
-Internships will come into perspective when applying for a full time position post graduation.
+Internships will come into perspective when applying for a full-time position post-graduation.
 Candidates will have interview experience and the internships show initiative.
 The more you have, the more initiative.

 Yes, first and foremost, hiring managers would prefer to hire graduating seniors.
-At the end of the day, they really just want someone who can do the job and help them out in the up coming summer.
+At the end of the day, they really just want someone who can do the job and help them out in the upcoming summer.
 On the other hand, HR is looking at converting interns to FTE’s.
 Conversion isn’t as important to managers.
 The priorities are different.
 Two years of college or 4 doesn’t matter.
 If we can “sound” like we can take instruction and play well with others, we have a great shot.

 Most intern candidates come to the table with two similar qualities and it is very easy to stand out in this crowd.